Winter Warning: Adequate Shelter for Animals in the Cold

 If you’re unsure of how to tell if an animal needs to come indoors, there are numerous signs that show they’ve been in the cold for too long.
 The most frequently seen warning signs are the animal curling up into a ball to retain body warmth or holding their feet off the ground in discomfort.
 Plus, chances are if it’s too cold for a person to go outside, it’s likely animals don’t enjoy it either.
 If animals must be outdoors, they need to be monitored closely to ensure they do not develop conditions like hypothermia or frostbite.

 So, what do you do if you see animals purposely left outside on an extremely cold day?
 The best thing to do is call law enforcement, so they can be made aware of the issue.
 Be sure to reference MN Statute 343.30 regarding dog houses if they need supplemental information.
 From there, law enforcement should contact the owner and discuss things with them.
 They’ll also be able to issue a warning should the conditions warrant one.

-But if the issue is recurring, the next call you place should be to the Animal Humane Society and/or Minnesota Federated Humane Societies, where further action can be taken and law enforcement can issue a citation.
+But if the issue is recurring, the next call you place should be to the Animal Humane Society where further action can be taken and law enforcement can issue a citation.

 If you see an animal being neglected and left out in the cold, please: speak out.
 Their owner may no necessarily have sinister intentions and might not realize how much the animal is suffering at their hands, but it’s important to educate them before it’s too late.
 That phone call may very well save an animal’s life!